twallema/pySODM/docs/workflow.md

 Then, we'll provide four additional arguments to `sim()`,
 1. `N`: the number of repeated simulations,
 2. `samples`: the dictionary containing the samples of `beta` generated with the MCMC,
-3. `draw_fcn`: our draw function,
+3. `draw_fcn`: our defined draw function,
 4. `processes`: the number of cores to divide the `N` simulations over.

-The `xarray` containing the model output will now contain an additional dimension to accomodate the repeated simulations: `draws`.
+As demonstrated in the quickstart example, the `xarray` containing the model output will now contain an additional dimension to accomodate the repeated simulations: `draws`.

 ```
 # Simulate model